 Alternate side parking regulations shall be in effect on all Village streets from December 1 to March 15 of each year.
 Parking shall be on the even side of the street on even-numbered days and the odd side of the street on odd-numbered days.
 The numerical date as of 12:01 a.m. shall be in effect until 8:00 a.m.

 Penalties and enforcement.
-Any person violating Subsection(s) B, C, or G shall, upon conviction thereof, be subject to a forfeiture of not less than $25 nor more than $100 together with costs of prosecution and penalty assessments and in default of payment thereof shall be imprisoned until such forfeiture has been paid, but not to exceed 90 days.
+Any person violating a provision of this section shall, upon conviction thereof, be subject to forfeiture of not less than $25 nor more than $100, together with costs of prosecution and penalty assessments, and in default of payment thereof, shall be imprisoned until such forfeiture has been paid, but not to exceed 90 days.
 Vehicles parked in violation of this section may be ticketed and towed in accordance with § 305-5B of this chapter.

 [Added 8-6-2012 by Ord.
 No. 10-2012]

 The provisions of § 23.33, Wis.
 Stats., relating to all-terrain vehicles and utility terrain vehicles are hereby adopted by reference and made a part of this chapter as if fully set forth.